What to Wear Gorilla Trekking – The Ultimate Packing List for an Amazing Day!

 Money

 Take some cash so that you can tip your porter and guides.
 This may be their main or only source of income, and they do such a fantastic job, so thank them.
-You can take U.S. dollars (make sure you have the right notes – they can’t give you change) or Rwandan francs or Ugandan shillings.
+You can take US dollars (make sure you have the right notes – they can’t give you change) or Rwandan francs or Ugandan shillings.

 At the end of the trek, you’ll also likely come across women selling handmade jewellery and toys.
 So, if you feel like a bit of shopping, you’ll need some cash.